 Clearly who is in residence between each census day has to be found or inferred from other sources, but there is a gradual tendency over the years as inmates stayed longer, for them to appear in more than one, and then more than two censuses, as the turnover slowed down.

 The vast majority of workhouse records are about the spending of money, or about the administration of the workhouse.
 Residents, or inmates appear as numbers, as statistics.
-One should be very cautious about expecting a surname to appear in the Master’s Note Books, the Board of Guardians Minutes, or the surviving correspondence records.
-There will be some, but they are very hard to find.
+Surnames don’t often appear in the Master’s Note Books, the Board of Guardians Minutes, or the surviving correspondence records.

 These are the records which record residents by name: